byuflowlab/FLOWMath.jl/README.md

 -->
 ![](https://github.com/byuflowlab/FLOWMath.jl/workflows/Run%20tests/badge.svg)

-*A collection of mathematical functions and convenience methods*
+*A collection of mathematical functions and convenience methods*.
+These are simple methods we use regularly in our lab that aren't readily available in the Julia ecosystem.
+As dedicated packages have emerged corresponding functions have been removed from this collection.

+Quadrature
+- trapezoidal integration

+Root Finding
+- Brent's method

+Interpolation
+- Akima spline
+- 2D/3D/4D interpolation from recursive 1D iterpolation

+Smoothing
+- absolute value
+- Kreisselmeier-Steinhauser constraint aggregation function
+- sigmoid blending
+- cubic/quintic polynomial blending

 Examples of the available methods are shown below.
 More examples are available in the test suite (/test/runtests.jl)